RajkumarPR/openai-examples/README.md

 Contains the sample OpenAI projects

 ### Prerequisites
 Node js must be install.
-Check is nodejs is installed or not `node -v`
+Check if nodejs is installed or not `node -v`

 ### How run this this project?